What is this online privacy statement for?

 Other cookies may be stored to your computers hard drive by external vendors when this website uses referral programs, sponsored links or adverts.
 Such cookies are used for conversion and referral tracking and typically expire after 30 days, though some may take longer.
 No personal information is stored, saved or collected.

-Contact & communication
+Contact and communication

 Users contacting this website and/or its owners do so at their own discretion and provide any data at their own risk.
 Your personal information is kept private and stored securely until a time it is no longer required or has no use.
 Every effort has been made to ensure a safe and secure form- to- email submission process but users using this processes do so at their own risk.